 An Overview of Alabama Drug Charges

 Chase Dearman of the Dearman Law Firm has aggressively represented countless clients facing drug charges.
 Often he has been able to resolve serious drug charges with deferred prosecution programs, drug court, or alternative sentencing.
-If you or a loved one is facing Alabama drug charges please contact criminal defense attorney Chase Dearman for a appointment to discuss the case.
+If you or a loved one is facing Alabama drug charges, please contact criminal defense attorney Chase Dearman for an appointment to discuss the case.

 Alabama Drug Possession Offenses

 Possession of Marijuana Second Degree is the possession of marijuana for personal use, regardless of the amount.
 Marijuana possession second degree is a Class A misdemeanor.
-Possession of Marijuana in the First Degree is charged where the possession is for other than personal use, or where the person charged has a prior second degree marijuana possession.
-First degree possession of marijuana is a Class C felony.
+Possession of Marijuana in the First Degree is charged where the property is for other than personal use, or where the person charged has a prior second-degree marijuana possession.
+First-degree possession of marijuana is a Class C felony.
 Alabama Code § 13A-12-213 and 214.

 Alabama Possession of Controlled Substance Offenses